 6. Crate Your Dog Until They Learn to Go in the Correct Spot

-Crating is not inhumane if done correctly.
-In fact, dogs come to love their crates and often go there of their own accord to get away from people and other animals.
-However, you must keep your dog in their crate no longer than a couple of hours at a time during the day and no more than six hours overnight.
+Crating is beneficial to your dog when done correctly.
+Because dogs are naturally den animals, they will come to love their crates and will consider it their own space to get away from people and other animals.
+Crate training is all about consistency.
+It is not a punishment for bad behavior but a place for relaxing.
+Your dog rests in their crate when you are out of the house or asleep.
+A puppy can spend no longer than a couple of hours in their crates, and no more than six hours overnight.
 Each time you let them out; take them immediately to their potty spot.

 7. Stay Consistent